chef/go-libs/distgen/README.md

 ### Using an Environment Variable

+Using an environmental variable gives you more flexibility with CI systems.
-The usage of an environmental variable allows for better flexibility when dealing with CI systems.
+The usage of an environmental variable allows for better flexibility when dealing with As we saw in the custom JSON file example, passing a URI to `go run` in the third argument overrides the default JSON file for `distgen`.
-The usage of an environmental variable allows for better flexibility when dealing with CI systems.
-As we saw in the previous example, the 3rd argument that is passed to `go run` is a URI, which is used to override the default JSON file for `distgen`.
-The `DIST_FILE` environment performs the same functionality by overloading the default JSON file.
-The usage inside of your dist files will not change, but you can pass ENV as a part of your `go generate` command.
+The `DIST_FILE` environment performs the same function by overloading the default JSON file.
+The usage inside of your dist files will not change, but you can pass ENV as a part of your `go generate` command. as a part of your `go generate` command.

 Example: